0oAVIRALo0/0oAVIRALo0/README.md

-<h2 align="left">Hey there! 👋 I'm Aviral Chauhan, pursuing a Bachelor's Degree in Computer Science Engineering.
+<p align="left">Hey there! 👋 I'm Aviral Chauhan, pursuing a Bachelor's Degree in Computer Science Engineering.
 I'm a passionate web developer with expertise in various languages and technologies.
-Currently diving deep into AWS</h2>
+Currently diving deep into AWS</p>

 ###